david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

 2. Find and download a video that features faces.
 3. Run the demo with just the face detection model.
 4. OPTIONAL: Run the demo using additional models (age-gender, emotion recognition, head pose, etc.).
+    - Note that when you use multiple models, there is always a primary model that is used, and then a number of optional models that use the output from the initial model.

 **Exercise 3: Object Detection (Vehicles with multiple models)**